brontosaurusrex/brontosaurusrex.github.io/books.md

 ## Let's Eat Grandma's Pills (David Thorne - 2022)

 > “Okay, but are you 800% pleased?”

+This feeling that good comedy is actually uncovering who we are, either intentionally or by accident.
+Or as chatCGP would say: "This profound sentiment that exceptional comedy has the innate ability to reveal our true selves, whether by deliberate design or fortuitous happenstance."

 ## Fractal Noise (Christopher Paolini - 2023)